Canada’s most adorable coastal towns and villages

 St Andrews, New Brunswick

 One of New Brunswick’s most picturesque communities, the town of St Andrews (or St Andrews-by-the-Sea) sits on the sheltered waters of Passamaquoddy Bay on the southern shore of the province.
 The town was settled in the late 1700s by British loyalists escaping the American Revolution.
-St Andrews is such a pristine example of a British village in Canada, it has been declared a national historic site.
+St Andrews is such a pristine example of a British village in Canada that it has been declared a national historic site.

 Nanaimo, British Columbia

 Substantially larger than many other towns on this list, Nanaimo is actually a small city on the Strait of Georgia that runs along the east coast of Vancouver Island, but it still retains a certain small-town vibe.
-With one of Canada’s longest municipal waterfronts, Nanaimo has all of the amenities that come with a larger community, with access to nature both from the water and inland.
+With one of Canada’s longest municipal waterfronts, Nanaimo has all the amenities that come with a larger community, with access to nature both from the water and inland.
 It’s also known as the birthplace of the Nanaimo bar, one of Canada’s most beloved desserts.

 Tuktoyaktuk, Northwest Territories